basti-app/basti/packages/basti-cdk/README.md

 ## How it works

-- 🏰 You set up a bastion instance in the connection target's VPC.
+- 🏰 Using Basti CDK, you set up a bastion instance in the connection target's VPC.

 - 🧑‍💻 You use [Basti CLI](https://github.com/BohdanPetryshyn/basti) to conveniently connect to your target through the bastion instance.